bplmaps/lmec-main-site/content/collections/searching.md

 #### Alternative catalog

 Some users may prefer to use the alternative [MBLN catalog](http://catalog.mbln.org/polaris/) for searching, which in some cases offers access to more detailed record information.

+#### Searching archival collections

+Not all archival collections are cataloged at the item level.
+For more information about archival collections held at the Center, including links to finding aids, see [Archival Collections](../archival-collections).

 #### Caveats regarding catalog searches